Christ the Bridegroom Monastery in Ohio is part of trend in Eastern monasticism in US.

 After a year, she decided not to return to the Sisters of St. Basil.
 In 2010 Bishop John gave the fledgling community official status, and the following year Sister Celeste made her life profession.
 She was given the name Mother Theodora, after a martyred Ukrainian bishop who was beatified by Pope John Paul, Theodore Romzha.
 Christ the Bridegroom Monastery now consists of six nuns, including two who made their life profession in November.

-“There were attempts, beginning before Vatican II or straight after Vatican II,” said Abbot Nicholas Zachariadis of Holy Resurrection, a Byzantine Catholic men’s monastery in St. Nazianz, Wis., in an interview.
+“There were attempts, beginning before Vatican II or straight after Vatican II,” said Abbot Nicholas Zachariadis of Holy Resurrection, a Byzantine Catholic men’s monastery in St. Nazianz, Wisconsin, in an interview.
 “They couldn’t be fully Eastern.
 They had to be like Byzantine Franciscans or Byzantine Carmelites, which is kind of a hybrid.”

 Abbot Nicholas said that Christ the Bridegroom is part of a trend in Eastern Catholicism to return monastic life to a time before it suffered a dichotomy between contemplative and active religious life, or when religious orders became known for various charisms: teachers, preachers, nurses, social workers, missionaries and the like.
 “That was good for the time, but as we’re in a post-Christian era, culturally, I think the greater flexibility the better,” he said.

 In addition, in June 2014, Pope Francis restored the faculty of Eastern Catholic bishops “outside of the traditional Eastern territories” (Eastern Europe and the Middle East, for example) to admit married men to the priesthood “according to the traditions of their respective churches.”
 As in the Orthodox churches, many Eastern Catholic churches allow married men to become priests and deacons, although bishops are chosen from among celibate clergy, primarily monks.